UniversalDependencies/docs/_sv-dep/compound-prt.md

 ---
 layout: relation
 title:  'compound:prt'
-shortdef : 'phrasal verb particle'
+shortdef : 'verb particle'
 ---

-*compound:prt* is used for the verb particles in phrasal verbs.
+The verb particle relation _compound:prt_ is used for the particle element of a particle verb construction.

 ~~~ sdparse
 Paketet har kommit fram \n The package has arrived